Cisco: DNSpionage attack adds new tools, morphs tactics

 Cisco Talos security researchers, who discovered DNSpionage in November, this week warned of new exploits and capabilities of the nefarious campaign.

 “The threat actor's ongoing development of DNSpionage malware shows that the attacker continues to find new ways to avoid detection.
-DNS tunneling is a popular method of exfiltration for some actors and recent examples of DNSpionage show that we must ensure DNS is monitored as closely as an organization's normal proxy or weblogs,” Talos wrote.
+DNS tunneling is a popular method of exfiltration for some actors and recent examples of DNSpionage show that we must ensure DNS is monitored as closely as an organisation's normal proxy or weblogs,” Talos wrote.
 “DNS is essentially the phonebook of the internet, and when it is tampered with, it becomes difficult for anyone to discern whether what they are seeing online is legitimate.”

 In Talos’ initial report, researchers said a DNSpionage campaign targeted various businesses in the Middle East as well as United Arab Emirates government domains.
-It also utilized two malicious websites containing job postings that were used to compromise targets via crafted Microsoft Office documents with embedded macros.
+It also utilised two malicious websites containing job postings that were used to compromise targets via crafted Microsoft Office documents with embedded macros.
 The malware supported HTTP and DNS communication with the attackers.

 In a separate DNSpionage campaign, the attackers used the same IP address to redirect the DNS of legitimate .gov and private company domains.
 During each DNS compromise, the actor carefully generated “Let's Encrypt” certificates for the redirected domains.
 These certificates provide X.509 certificates for Transport Layer Security (TLS) free of charge to the user, Talos said.